argonjs/argon/README.md

 npm run test
 ```

-* To create a build, execute:
+* To run the typescript compiler and create a build, execute:

 ```sh
 npm run build